javascript-tutorial/server/README.md

 # Windows: Environment variables

-For Windows, please install `npm i -g cross-env` and prepend calls with `cross-env` to pass environment variables, like this:
+For Windows, to pass environment variables, such as `PORT`, you can install `npm i -g cross-env` and prepend calls with `cross-env`, like this:

 ```bash
 cd /js/server
 cross-env PORT=8080 ./edit en
 ```

-In the examples below, the commands are without `cross-env`, prepend it please if you're on Windows.
+In the examples below, the commands are without `cross-env`, prepend it please, if you're on Windows.

-Alternatively, you can use other Windows-specific ways to set environment variables, such as `set NODE_LANG=zh` and others.
+Alternatively, you can use other Windows-specific ways to set environment variables, such as `set NODE_LANG=zh`.

 # Change server language